huboard/huboard/README.md

 Example:

 > Link <=> rauhryan/ghee

+Reciprocal links must be present in any two repositories that are to be linked together.

 For help distiguishing cards add a custom color to label and huboard will add a border to issues belonging to the linked board